-High-yield debt securities (including loans) and unrated securities of similar credit quality (high-yield debt instruments or junk bonds) involve greater risk of a complete loss of the Fund's investment, or delays of interest and principal payments, than higher-quality debt securities or loans.
+High-Yield Debt Securities High-yield debt securities (including loans) and unrated securities of similar credit quality (high-yield debt instruments or junk bonds) involve greater risk of a complete loss of the Fund's investment, or delays of interest and principal payments, than higher-quality debt securities or loans.
 Issuers of high-yield debt instruments are not as strong financially as those issuing securities of higher credit quality.
 High-yield debt instruments are generally considered predominantly speculative by the applicable rating agencies as these issuers are more likely to encounter financial difficulties because they may be more highly leveraged, or because of other considerations.
-In addition, high yield debt securities generally are more vulnerable to changes in the relevant economy, such as a recession or a sustained period of rising interest rates, that could affect their ability to make interest and principal payments on the securities may never resume.
+In addition, high yield debt securities generally are more vulnerable to changes in the relevant economy, such as a recession or a sustained period of rising interest rates, that could affect their ability to make interest and principal payments when due.
+If an issuer stops making interest and/or principal payments, payments on the securities may never resume.
 These instruments may be worthless and the Fund could lose its entire investment.

-The prices of high-yield debt instruments generally fluctuate more than higherquality securities.
+The prices of high-yield debt instruments generally fluctuate more than higher-quality securities.
 Prices are especially sensitive to developments affecting the issuer's business or operations and to changes in the ratings assigned by rating agencies.
 In addition, the entire high-yield debt market can experience sudden and sharp price swings due to changes in economic conditions, stock market activity, large sustained sales by major investors, a high-profile default, or other factors.
 Prices of corporate high-yield debt instruments often are closely linked with the company's stock prices and typically rise and fall in response to factors that affect stock prices.